ahmedhussein18102002/XO-Game/README.md

 - Game state displayed on the Nokia 5110 LCD.
 - Sound effects using the buzzer.
 - LED indicators for game status.
+- GPIO, ADC and Timers Modules are used

 ## Hardware Requirements
 - Texas Instruments Launchpad development board (Tiva C)
 - Nokia 5110 LCD
 - Push buttons (5 for directions and drawing)
-- LEDs with resistors
+- LEDs with resistors(330 ohm,10k ohm)
-- Potentiometer
+- Potentiometer 10k ohm
 - Buzzer for sound effects

 ## Installation